 For resin printers, even if ventilation is installed, you may feel more comfortable with the extra layer of defense provided by a fume extractor or air cleaner.

-Particulates can be efficiently removed with MERV 11-16 or HEPA filters.
+Particulates can be efficiently removed with MERV 13-16 or HEPA filters.
 HEPA filters are not always the best option since they often have a lower flow rate compared to a MERV filter, but they perform well for fume extraction.

 The efficient removal of VOCs will require a bed of activated carbon granules or pellets.
 Impregnated foam is not recommended since it is not as efficient nor as long-lasting as granules.

-The capture efficiency of professional/industrial activated carbon systems can be 92-98%, but smaller units with a carbon thickness of 1-2 inches can have an efficiency of 40-60%.
+The capture efficiency of professional/industrial activated carbon systems can be 92-98%, but smaller units with a carbon thickness of 1-2 inches have an efficiency of 40-60%.

 The capture efficiency of carbon will vary depending on the chemicals, impregnation, thickness, temperature, air speed, and etc. The efficiency will decrease when the carbon surpasses a saturation threshold dependent on the thickness of its mass transfer zone.

-Filtration - Fume Mitigation
+Resin Printer Fume Mitigation

 These small air cleaners are designed to be placed inside the acrylic cover of a resin printer.
+These small air cleaners only provide mitigation and should not be solely relied upon.

 The units only use activated carbon so they be able to capture an estimated 40-60% of fumes until they become saturated.
 Particulates will not be captured to any meaningful extent.